sarasaj/blockchain-nd-project9-flightsurety/FlightSurety-master/README.md

 ## Develop Client

 To run truffle tests:
-`truffle test ./test/flightSurety.js` better test it in truffle.cmd develop so you won't have any problems with the nonce `truffle test ./test/oracles.js`
+`truffle test ./test/flightSurety.js` better test it in truffle.cmd develop so you won't have any problems with the nonce and test it seprately
+`truffle test ./test/oracles.js`

 To use the dapp:

-`truffle migrate` < try to set the gas limit in ganache & truffle.config if you had a problem `npm run dapp` < make sure you run on the same port 8545 in ganache, config.json in both dapp & server also metamask
+`truffle migrate --reset` < try to set the gas limit in ganache & truffle.config if you had a problem `npm run dapp` < make sure you run on the same port 8545 in ganache, config.json in both dapp & server also metamask